Zeke133/stm32/linkScripts/readme.md

-# Here are linker scripts
+# Folder with linker scripts

-Scripts tell to GCC linker how to create binnary executables.
+Scripts tell to GCC linker how place sections to binary executables.